peteroupc/encoding/docs/PeterO.ArrayWriter.md

     public ArrayWriter();

-Initializes a new instance of the[PeterO.ArrayWriter](PeterO.ArrayWriter.md)class with a default buffer size.

-Initializes a new instance of the[PeterO.ArrayWriter](PeterO.ArrayWriter.md)class with a default buffer size.

-Initializes a new instance of the[PeterO.ArrayWriter](PeterO.ArrayWriter.md)class with a default buffer size.

-Initializes a new instance of the[PeterO.ArrayWriter](PeterO.ArrayWriter.md)class with a default buffer size.
+Initializes a new instance of the [PeterO.ArrayWriter](PeterO.ArrayWriter.md) class with a default buffer size.

 ### Clear

     public void Clear();

-Offers a fast way to reset the length of the array writer's data to 0.

-Offers a fast way to reset the length of the array writer's data to 0.

-Offers a fast way to reset the length of the array writer's data to 0.

 Offers a fast way to reset the length of the array writer's data to 0.